 The authors also recognize that many of the health conditions that qualify for medical marijuana through the state are also health conditions that may lead to a Social Security Disability Insurance (SSDI) claim, such as back injuries, multiple sclerosis, and anxiety.

-Interestingly, the authors of the paper found that when a state passes a medical marijuana law, the claims to SSDI benefits rises by 9.9% and the benefits paid out in the state increase by 2.6%.
+Interestingly, the authors of the paper found that when a state passes a medical marijuana law, the claims to SSDI benefits rise by 9.9% and the benefits paid out in the state increased by 2.6%.
 These increases could have a variety of reasons behind them, but two of the reasons I would put forth are:

 (1) if your condition is severe enough to warrant a medical marijuana license, it is severe enough to prevent you from working in any capacity, and therefore, is severe enough to receive SSDI benefits; or

-(2) that the physicians who are permitted to prescribe medical marijuana are more skilled in understanding the conditions that benefit from medical marijuana, and can therefore, prescribe it at a rate concurrent with severity of condition and likelihood of SSDI approval.
+(2) that the physicians who are permitted to prescribe medical marijuana are more skilled in understanding the conditions that benefit from medical marijuana, and can, therefore, prescribe it at a rate concurrent with the severity of condition and likelihood of SSDI approval.